 In 1924, after the lodge hall of the Fort Worth klan was destroyed by a fire of suspicious nature, Norris invited the klan to use the auditorium of First Baptist Church to present its minstrel show.

-On the Sunday before Valentine’s Day in 1922, two men dressed as Klansmen presented Norris with a bouquet of roses.
+During services on the Sunday before Valentine’s Day in 1922, two men dressed as Klansmen presented Norris with a bouquet of roses.
 Clip is from the February 13, 1922 Star-Telegram.

 Norris opposed showing movies on Sunday and gambling on horses.
 He considered the Southern Baptist Convention and his alma mater, Baylor University, to be too worldly.